Table of Contents

 Studies have shown that intestinal absorption of calcium increases and excretion through the kidneys is reduced in hypothyroid states.
 This results in an excess of calcium.
 However, potassium is necessary for sensitizing the target tissues to the effects of thyroxine (T4).

 Thyroid hormones are required for cellular differentiation, growth, and metabolism.
 The thyroid gland also produces another hormone called calcitonin, and the parathyroid glands secrete parathyroid hormone (PTH).
-Parathyroid hormone and calcitonin participate in control of calcium and phosphorus homeostasis and have significant psychophysiological effects.
+Parathyroid hormone, vitamin D, and calcitonin participate in control of calcium and phosphorus homeostasis and have significant psychophysiological effects.

 Your sodium/potassium ratio is vital for energy.